ahd959/Linux-Server-Configuration/ReadMe.md

 `
 ### Update
 Automatically install updates
-:white_check_mark: This step was added after first review to meet the specifications.
+: This step was added after first review to meet the specifications.

 The `unattended-upgrades` package can be used to automatically install important system updates.
 - Enable automatic (security) updates: `sudo apt-get install unattended-upgrades`.